CatalogueOfLife/coldp/README.md

 Note that for generic names the uninomial field should be used, not genus!

 #### infragenericEpithet
-The infrageneric epithet in case of bi/trinomials.
-In zoological names often the subgenus.
+The infrageneric epithet.
+Used as the terminal epithet for names at infrageneric ranks and optionally also for bi/trinomials In zoological names often the subgenus.

 #### specificEpithet
 The specific epithet in case of bi/trinomials.